 We think it matters a great deal what he said, and whether there is an external world or not.
 But we shall not discuss that point here; we shall solve the riddle by cutting the knot, or rather cutting the controversy, and assuming the existence of an objective universe.
 The inconsistency of those has been much ridiculed, who, denying an external world, still act as if they believed in one, and take good care not to run their heads against a post, literally speaking; however they may be thought to do so in a figurative sense.
-But what shall we say of the consistency of these who while admitting that the the consistency of those who, while admitting that the external world has a real independent existence of its own, are yet obnoxious to the paradox of contending that its existence depends upon intelligence P It is easy, however, to explain the cause of their blunder.
-They mistake our conceptions of the universe for the universe itself; just as the word "law" in philoso-phical and scientific discussions sometimes means the way in which phical and scientific discussions sometimes means the way in which external realities act, and at others, is used to designate the proposi-tions or formulas employed to express the way in which things act.
-Thus we often find mention made of Newton's TTUM OF tion," Dalton's "Law of Definite Proportions," &c.; as if Dalton and Newton were the inventors and creators of new laws, instead of the discoverers of laws that previously existed.
-Doubtless the written propositions in which the sephilosophers expressed their discoveries, doubtless their discoveries themselves, were, as such, new and original, and the result of their own minds; and if we use the word "law" to designate these written propositions and discoveries, then they were the authors of these laws.
+But what shall we say of the consistency of those who, while admitting that the external world has a real independent existence of its own, are yet obnoxious to the paradox of contending that its existence depends upon intelligence ?
+It is easy, however, to explain the cause of their blunder.
+They mistake our conceptions of the universe for the universe itself; just as the word "law" in philoso-phical and scientific discussions sometimes means the way in which external realities act, and at others, is used to designate the proposiexternal realities act, and at others, is used to designate the proposi-tions or formulas employed to express the way in which things act.
+Thus we often find mention made of Newton's "Law of Gravita-tion," Dalton's "Law of Definite Proportions," &c.; as if Dalton and Newton were the inventors and creators of new laws, instead of the discoverers of laws that previously existed.
+Doubtless the written propositions in which the sephilosophers expressed their dis-coveries, doubtless their discoveries themselves were as such new coveries, doubtless their discoveries themselves, were, as such, new and original, and the result of their own minds ; and if we use the word "law" to designate these written propositions and discoveries, then they were the authors of these laws.
 But this, though a common, is by no means a precise and an accurate form of expression.
 It has led to infinite confusion of ideas, and innumerable mistakes.
-The laws, properly speaking, are the ways in which things act; the way in which bodies attract each other; the way in which chemical substances combine together; the way in which they did attract and combine ages before Newton and Dulton were born; the way in which they attract and combine, whether the human mind observe them or not; the way in which they would attract and combine, if the human race were annihilated to-morrow, if all intelligence consol to cristical the face of the ourth.
-We if all intelligence ceased to exist on the face of the earth.
-We must always be careful to distinguish our idea, or notion, or conception of a thing from the thing itself; the former perishes with us, but not the latter.
+The laws, properly speaking, are the ways in which things act; the way in which bodies attract each other; the way in which chemical substances combine together; the way in which they did attract and combine ages before Newton and Dalton were born; the way in which they attract and combine, whether the human mind observe them or not; the way in which they would attract and combine, if the human race were annihilated to-morrow. if all intelligence ceased to exist on the face of the earth.
+We must always be careful to distinguish our idea, or notion, or concep-tion of a thing from the thing itself; the former perishes with us, but not the latter.
 The same "confusion worse confounded," obtains in reference the classifications of natural history.
-We often hear it said, and see it written, that species and genera, &c. do not exist in nature, but are merely arbitrary divisions made to assist our memory-a sort of Feinagle-Beniowskian system of phrenotypics.
-The written propositions themselves, and our conceptions thence arising, may be positions themselves, and our conceptions thence arising, may be so, unquestionably; but if there really are pigs out of the human mind (the cynics and satirists tell us there are pig-minds dis-guised in the "human form divine," and Carlyle talks of what he calls our " pig-life)," and porcupines also, together with donkeys, flat-fish, and sea-gulls; if we say, these really have an actual external existence, why it is pretty evident that that existence is independent of our conceptions and written classifi-cations, and that they might just as well continue to exist, perhaps with considerably more comfort to themselves, if man fell asleep for the next hundred years, or even fell into the oblivion of that "dreamless sleep" which the last quoted poet speaks of.
-We do not deny the Darwinian theory in its most extreme form, that the tendency of animal organisms towards self-betterment, the tendency to adapt themselves to surrounding circumstances, and these to themselves, in the best way they can, to promote their own good, may, in the course of countless ages, and acting under suitable influences and conditions, have gradually de-veloped and differentiated things so dissimilar in their present state of modification as pigs and flat-fish, sea-gulls, donkeys, and porcupines.
-On the contrary, we believe that the indefinite modifiability of animals, considered with regard to their genetic progress, is the very first thing that we must learn and get a clear and correct idea of, to qualify us for the profitable study of natural history; and this is the secret why such vague and crude doctrines on the subject have been hitherto advanced.
+We often hear it said, and see it written, that species and genera, &c. do not exist in nature, but are merely